 Aside from the Pharmacy's obligation to reverse ineligible claims, Prime may, at its discretion, reverse ineligible Medicare Part D claims.
-Prime conducts outreach to Pharmacies to reverse previously adjudicated claims that have been identified with a retroactive ESRD date of service or claims where insulin is used in a non-disposable pump.
+Prime conducts outreach to Pharmacies to reverse previously adjudicated claims such as, but not limited to, those that have been identified with a retroactive ESRD date of service or claims where insulin is used in a non-disposable pump.
 The Pharmacy must reverse the identified claim(s) and resubmit to the Covered Person's correct Medicare Part A or Part B coverage.
 If the Pharmacy fails to reverse the claim as directed, Prime will reverse the claim on its behalf.